NHSDigital/dtos-cohort-manager/application/CohortManager/src/Functions/AppHost/README.md

     `SqlPassword` - The local db password.
 Must be at least 8 characters long and contain characters from at least three of the following four categories: uppercase letters, lowercase letters, numbers, and non-alphanumeric characters.

     `MeshSandboxKeyPasspharse` - The password for your local MESH Sandbox certificate.
 Required for the RetrieveMeshFile, ManageCaasSubscription & NemsMeshRetrieval functions.
-Can be set to any value if not using MESH if using the stubbed versions.
+Can be set to any value if using the stubbed versions.

     `NemsLocalCertPassword` - The password for your local NEMS certificate.
 Required for the ManageNemsSubscription function, can be set to any value if using the stubbed version (default).